The best standing desk chairs and stools

 (Image credit: Future)

-Standing desk chairs come in a variety of styles: from ergonomic chairs to leaning chairs and adjustable height perches, there's a world of options to explore.
-We've scoured online retailers for chairs and stools with the ideal balance of comfort, support, adjustability, quality, and mobility for your work environment.
+Standing desk chairs come in a variety of styles: from ergonomic office chairs for back pain to leaning chairs and adjustable height perches.
+We've scoured online retailers to select the very best options for you, all providing maximum comfort, support, adjustability, quality, and mobility for your workspace.
+The ideal companion, in short, to the best standing desks.

 The best standing desk chairs